 If the defendant was a business owner and the victim a customer, they are in a business/voluntary relationship, and the defendant owed the customer a duty of care.
 If there is a foreseeable likelihood that the business owner’s behavior––or lack thereof––could cause injuries, they may be liable for negligence.

 Products liability refers to situations where any party who is involved in the supply chain of a product causes a defect that results in harm to a plaintiff.
 The defect could be in the design, one that occurred in manufacturing, or one that was created by marketing.
 An example of a marketing defect is if a drug manufacturer fails to warn the public about potential dangers or side effects that a product could have.

 These are not the only scenarios that may give rise to a personal injury lawsuit.
-If you believe that another party’s negligence caused your injuries in any way, call the Law Offices of Adam M. Smallow for a free, no-obligation consultation with a member of our team at (410) 777-8960.
+If you believe that another party’s negligence caused your injuries in any way, call the Law Offices of Adam M. Smallow for a free, no-obligation consultation with an Edgewood personal injury lawyer at (410) 777-8960.